nblythe/dbn/dbn/README.md

 }
 ```

 Once subscribed, Databento will begin sending data, which will buffer within the `dbn_t` object's buffers.
-(This client uses the `liburing` and the kernel's `io_uring` mechanism to receive data into a pair of user space buffers asynchronously.)
+(This client uses `liburing` and the kernel's `io_uring` mechanism to receive data into a pair of user space buffers asynchronously.)
 To process this data, you must call `dbn_get()`.
 Generally you will want to dedicate a thread to repeatedly calling `dbn_get()` to process messages as fast as possible.
 Each call will block until at least one message is received and processed.
 Under high load, many messages may be processed by a single call to `dbn_get()`.
 Messages result in the assigned handler functions being called. `dbn_get()` itself returns the number of messages that were processed by that call.

 ```
 while(1)